awhillas/delete-facebook/Delete Facebook.md

 - how to provide a list of possible interactons
     - what they are called (VERBS?)
-    - an endpoint for those interactions + HTTP action type i.e. GET, POST, PUT etc
+    - an endpoint for those interactions + HTTP verbs i.e. GET, POST, PUT etc
-- what data those endpoints require, format, required or optional.
+- what data those endpoints require: format, required or optional.
-- ?how to render an interface for those interactions?
+- ?How to render an interface for those interactions?

 ### Extending Blogs i.e. Wordpress